trustwells/trustwells/README.md

 Hi!
-My name is Trust Wells and I'm a current student of Computer Science student at the University of Nebraska-Lincoln.
+My name is Trust Wells and I'm a student studying Computer Science at the University of Nebraska-Lincoln.

 I'm interested in becoming a software engineer, and am currently trying to find my first internship.
 I have learned C#/.NET, Python, Java, SQL, HTML, CSS, Data Structures & Algorithms, and more!